-It is important to note that there are two feature vectors A and B, and both of them contain n cells with values 0 or 1.
+It is important to note that there are two feature vectors A and B, each of which contains n cells with values 0 or 1.
 The symbols in the above equation are defined as follows:

 Q11 is the number of features that are 1 in both vectors A and B.